drtonyr/carbonTaxBackstop/docs/README.md

 A backstop is means of guaranteeing the desired outcome, if better means are found then it need not be used.

 A carbon tax backstop is valuable to all policies and all political parties.
-It provides the ability to commit to carbon neutrality which is now of key importantance to the UK electorate ([Climate crisis affects how majority will vote in UK election](https://www.theguardian.com/environment/2019/oct/30/climate-crisis-affects-how-majority-will-vote-in-uk-election-poll)).
+It provides the ability to commit to carbon neutrality which is now of key importance to the UK electorate ([Climate crisis affects how majority will vote in UK election](https://www.theguardian.com/environment/2019/oct/30/climate-crisis-affects-how-majority-will-vote-in-uk-election-poll)).

 ## Methodology